frankelavsky/academic_homepage/_posts/2026-08-25-disabling-genai-autocomplete.md

     <figcaption>Colab's interface for disabling generative ai features in a specific notebook.</figcaption>
 </figure>

 Once you set this and the file is saved, the metadata (from option 1 above) is populated into the file.
-Now, students who copy the file (using `File` > `Save a copy in Drive` or simply by copying the actual ipynb file itself via downloading, copying, or otherwise).
+Now, students who copy the file (using `File` > `Save a copy in Drive` or simply by copying the actual ipynb file itself via downloading, copying, or otherwise) will get this setting too.

 ## A new age: refactoring against Gen AI for the sake of student learning